mariadb-corporation/MaxScale/Documentation/monitors/MySQL-Monitor.md

 ### `monitor_interval`

 This is the time the monitor waits between each cycle of monitoring.
 The default value of 10000 milliseconds (10 seconds) should be lowered if you want a faster response to changes in the server states.
-The value is defined in milliseconds and the smallest possible value is 100 illiseconds.
+The value is defined in milliseconds and the smallest possible value is 100 milliseconds.

 ```
 monitor_interval=2500